Sunday, February 28, 2010

 But let’s not forget also the relics of time.
 We need a place to store the old things in town for the next generations to behold and be informed of stories and things of the past.
 We need to have our own museum or sort of like this.

-As what I’ve said in one of my previous blog, I suggest the installation of a municipal museum and public library where all the literary works, relics, memorabilia of olden times and history about Inopacan and about us Inopacnons would be stored and preserved for perpetuity.
+As I’ve said in one of my previous blogs, I suggest the installation of a municipal museum and public library where all the literary works, relics, and memorabilia of olden times and history about Inopacan and about us Inopacnons would be stored and preserved for perpetuity.

 Or else, rust, termites, and loss of memory and references will vanish these treasures to oblivion.

-He who does not look back will never reach the place he longs to go.
+He who does not look back will never reach where he longs to go.

 DIGYO ISLAND